 - Our function name is joinList

-- We’ve called the throw away here mylist, this will really be whatever list variable you add to the function when using it.
+- We’ve called the throw away variable here ‘mylist’.
+This will really be whatever list variable you add to the function when using it.

-- As you can see by and large this is just an adaption of the .join() we used in this article.
+- As you can see, by and large this is just an adaption of the .join() function previously used in this article.
 However defining it once as a function and using multiple times makes things quicker and easier.

 <:let depList=[str(name.dep_name) for name in $client.dependent]:>